choice-open/choice-ui/packages/core/app/components/search-input/README.md

 - Search icon prefix for clear visual indication
 - Clear button that appears when input has content
 - Internationalization support for labels and tooltips
-- Multiple visual variants (default, dark, reset)
+- Multiple visual variants (default, light, dark, reset)
 - All TextField features: sizes, states, and accessibility
 - Automatic focus management and keyboard navigation
 - Tooltip support on clear button